Abhishek Shukla: Work and charity

 Shukla started a charity named Aastha Centre for Geriatric Medicine, Palliative Care Hospital & Hospice, a palliative care non-governmental organisation formed in 2003 and based in Lucknow, India.
 He has served many needy people & families facing grief due to loss of loved ones under the organization.

 In October 2019, Uttar Pradesh Police introduced an initiative called 'Savera' for senior citizens.
 Shukla lead the endeavour in collaboration with UP 112 services.

 In 2022, Prime minister Narendra Modi praised Shukla:

 "Saving lives is crucial, especially during global pandemic.
 Our vaccination programme has left none behind and showed that New India excels in last mile delivery.
 The scale and speed that India imparted to the world's largest vaccination programme have been spectacular and this has happened due to the efforts of people like you.
 On this historic occasion, I applaud your contribution to India's COVID-19 Vaccination Programme."

 Shukla is the President of Sri Sachidanand Nishkam Seva Trust, a charitable organization of religious trust.

-Dr. Abhishek Shukla had the unique opportunity to visit several distinguished hospices as a part of his comprehensive learning and training program.
-These hospices included the esteemed Sobell House Hospice in Oxford.
-During his visits, he had the privilege of learning from esteemed luminaries in the field of palliative care, such as Dr. Robert Twycross, who served as the Director of the World Health Organization's collaborating Centers for Palliative Care.
-In 2004, Dr. Shukla had the honor of gaining insights from Dame Cicely Mary Strode Saunders, the visionary founder renowned for her pioneering contributions to the hospice movement, particularly at St Christopher's Hospice in South London.
+Dr. Abhishek Shukla visited several distinguished hospices as a part of his training program.
+These hospices included Sobell House Hospice in Oxford.
+He learned from such experts as Dr. Robert Twycross, who served as the Director of the World Health Organization's collaborating Centers for Palliative Care and, in 2004, Dame Cicely Mary Strode Saunders, of St Christopher's Hospice in South London.

 In March 2024, Dr. Shukla was invited by the Department of Social Welfare for policy dialogue for senior citizens.

 In October 2024, Shukla appointed as an Executive Editor in South Asian Journal of Geriatric Medicine.
 Surgery, Palliative Care and Hospice.

 In 2025, Dr. Shukla received an invitation to participate in an international observership and training program in Switzerland.
 He will visit three institutes: 1.
 La Maison de Tara, Chêne-Bougeries, Geneva 2.
 Inselspital, Bern University Hospital, and 3.
 University Hospital Zurich.

 In June 2025, Dr Shukla was appointed as member of the National Institute of Social Defence (NISD) Steering Committee, Ministry of Social Justice and Empowerment, Government of India.